 I stayed at the Stay Hotel Waikiki in March

-For further information about the hotel, please read my travel account above.
+For further information about the hotel, please read my first travel account above.

 Hawaii-based travel agency offering "Hawaii Five-0" fan specials

 Here's a video from Bruce Fisher (Owner of that travel agency):

 Video from the SOTB3 Premiere of H50 (More videos in that YouTube account)